ashleenew10/CA03_DecisionTrees/README.md

 ### Model Training and Hyperparameter Tuning:
 The Decision Tree model is trained using the training set.
 Hyperparameters are tuned in four runs:

--Run 1: Varying split criterion (gini vs. entropy) -Run 2: Varying minimum samples per leaf
+- Run 1: Varying split criterion (gini vs. entropy)
+- Run 2: Varying minimum samples per leaf
--Run 3: Varying maximum features
+- Run 3: Varying maximum features
--Run 4: Varying maximum depth
+- Run 4: Varying maximum depth

 Each run is evaluated using accuracy along with precision, recall, and F1 score.
 Line graphs visualize the performance changes.